 Our Personal Lines segment writes insurance for personal autos and recreational and other vehicles, which we refer to as our special lines products.
 This business generally offers more than one program in a single state, with each program targeted to a specific distribution channel, market, or customer group.
-As of December 31, 2018, we wrote personal auto insurance in all 50 states and the District of Columbia, and we write the majority of our special lines products in all 50 states.
-The Personal Lines business accounted for 83% of total net premiums written in 2018, compared to 85% in both 2017 and 2016.
+As of December 31, 2019, we wrote personal auto insurance in all 50 states and the District of Columbia, and we wrote the majority of our special lines products in all 50 states.
+The Personal Lines business accounted for 83% of total net premiums written in both 2019 and 2018, and 85% in 2017.

-The Personal Lines segment consists of:
+The Personal Lines segment consists of personal auto and special lines products.

-• Personal auto insurance, which represented approximately 94% of our total Personal Lines net premiums written in 2018, compared to 93% in 2017, and 92% in 2016.
-We ranked third in market share in the U.S. private passenger auto market for 2017 based on premiums written, and we believe that we continued to hold that position for 2018.
+- Personal auto insurance represented approximately 94% of our total Personal Lines net premiums written in both 2019 and 2018, and 93% in 2017.
+We ranked third in market share in the U.S. private passenger auto market for 2018, based on premiums written, and we believe we continued to hold that position for 2019.
 There are approximately 290 competitors in this market.
-Progressive and the other leading 14 private passenger auto insurers, each of which writes over \$2.5 billion of premiums annually, comprise about 80% of this market.
-All industry data, including ranking and market share, was obtained directly from data reported by either SNL Financial or A.M.
+Progressive and the other leading 16 private passenger auto insurers, each of which writes over \$2.5 billion of premiums annually, comprise about 80% of this market.
+All industry data, including ranking and market share, has been obtained directly from data reported by either SNL Financial or A.M.
 Best Company, Inc. ("A.M.
 Best"), or was estimated using A.M.
-Best data as the primary source; and

-• Special lines products, which include insurance for motorcycles, ATVs, RVs, watercraft, snowmobiles, and similar items, represented about 6% of our Personal Lines net premiums written for 2018, compared to 7% in 2017, and 8% in 2016.
+Best data as the primary source. - Special lines products, which include insurance for motorcycles, ATVs, RVs, watercraft, snowmobiles, and similar items, represented the remaining Personal Lines net premiums written for 2019, 2018, and 2017, respectively.
 Due to the nature of these products, we typically experience higher losses during the warmer weather months.
 Our competitors are specialty companies and large multi-line insurance carriers.
 Although industry figures are not available, based on our analysis of this market, we believe that we have been the market share leader for the motorcycle product since 1998 and that we are one of the largest providers of specialty RV and boat insurance.